CLAIRE-Labo/python-ml-research-template/README.md

 A project made with the template would look like [this](https://github.com/skandermoalla/pytoych-benchmark).

-The template can be adapted to suit many other use cases; however, its maintained form will be tailored to the needs of CLAIRE.
-It also contains EPFL-specific instructions for deployment on the EPFL Run:ai clusters, which can be adapted to other managed clusters as well.
 For more information on the template and a discussion of its design choices check the rest of this README and the `template/README.md` file.